sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - draft-location.md

 For an overview of how Sensible finds the source text in the document on which the LLM based its response to the prompt, see the following steps:

-- given an `answer` from the LLM, we perform a fuzzy string matching (https://fusejs.io/) on all of the lines given from the OCR.
-Then we take the top 3 matches from the fuzzy match and then search in both direction of these lines to see if the answer spans multiple lines.
-We then take the full answers and fuzzy match the 3 complete candidate answers to the `answer` and return the best matching one.
-- definition of *fuzzy*, or approximate, string matching.
+- Sensible searches for a match to the response from the LLM in the document.
+Sensible uses fuzzy matching for the search.
 Sensible implements fuzzy matching using [Levenshtien distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 For example, if the LLM returns `Apr 7th`, Sensible matches `April 7` in the document.
 (TODO confirm if true?)

+- Sensible take the top 3 matches from the fuzzy match and then searches in both direction of these lines to see if the answer spans multiple lines.
+- Sensible then takes  the 3 complete multi-line candidate answers to the `answer` and return the best matching one.
+- Sensible shows the best match in the PDF document in the Sensible Instruct editor or in the SenseML editor.

 **Troulbeshooting location highlighting**